Ibraheembest/VR-Game/README.md

 # VR Burgerito Game 🎮🔥

 ## Overview
-**VR Grill Master** is an interactive and immersive virtual reality game where players take on the role of a chef at a grill station.
+**VR Burgerito Game** is an interactive and immersive virtual reality game where players take on the role of a chef at a grill station.
 Using XR technologies, players cook and serve food while managing tasks like flipping steaks, preparing hamburgers, and earning points to level up.

 The game leverages Unity’s **XR Interaction Toolkit** to provide intuitive and realistic interactions with in-game objects, ensuring an engaging experience for players.